-Stempel College strives to improve health, health equity, and wellbeing of local, national, and global populations through education, research, and partnerships that are innovative and transformative.
-HPDP faculty is invested in advancing public health and in creating a high quality, stimulating, and inclusive academic environment.
+Stempel College and HPDP faculty are invested in advancing public health and in creating a high quality, stimulating, and inclusive academic environment.
 Students are expected to take advantage of this opportunity and take initiative, be involved and productive, maintain good academic standing, and act responsibly.
 Expectations of doctoral students include:

-- 1. Adhere to the highest standards of academic integrity and be committed to diversity, equity and inclusion. - 2.
+- 1. Adhere to the highest standards of academic integrity and be committed to diversity, equity, and inclusion. - 2.
 Engage with underserved communities and contribute through education, research and/or service (e.g., advisory boards, community partnerships). - 3.
 Participate in scholarly activities.
-For example, student could review abstracts for the American Public Health Association (APHA), Florida Public Health Association (FPHA), or Society for Public Health Education (SOPHE) and submit abstracts and manuscripts of their research endeavors.
-Each student will be asked to submit a list of presentations, abstracts submitted, and manuscripts in progress/submitted for their mid-year evaluation report and annual evaluation report. - 4.
-Attend doctoral seminars and other activities organized to increase a sense of community, stimulate networking, and enhance academic success.
+Students should submit and publish abstracts and manuscripts of their research endeavors.
+Students are advised to start working on publications in their first year of enrollment.
+At graduation, students are expected to have at least one paper published or accepted for publication.
+Each student will be asked to submit a list of presentations, abstracts submitted, and manuscripts in progress/submitted for their mid-year evaluation and annual evaluation report.

-- 5. Be familiar with the UGS procedures and timelines.
-Students are responsible for meeting deadlines and for timely submission of dissertation forms. - 6.
-Consult regularly with the GPD or major professor and discuss methods of securing continued funding with the major professor as soon possible in the doctoral studies. - 7.
+- 4. Attend doctoral seminars, workgroups and other activities organized by HPDP's doctoral seminar committee to increase a sense of community, stimulate networking, and enhance academic success. - 5.
+Be familiar with the UGS procedures and timelines.
+Students are responsible for meeting deadlines and for timely submission of their dissertation milestone forms. - 6.
+Consult regularly with the GPD or major professor and discuss methods of securing continued funding as soon as possible in the doctoral studies. - 7.
 Follow-up on referral by faculty to the FIU Excellence in Writing Center to improve academic writing. - 8.
-Provide the GPD with a signed copy of the 'Agreement for Doctoral Students in Public Health' before classes begin in their first semester (attached).
+Provide the GPD with a signed copy of the 'Agreement for Doctoral Students in Public Health' before classes begin in the first semester (first year students only, see page 19).